knative/docs/docs/eventing/experimental-features/new-trigger-filters.md

 ### `all`

-All nested filter expessions must evaluate to true.
+All nested filter expressions must evaluate to true.

 ```yaml
 apiVersion: eventing.knative.dev/v1